mk-fg/trilobite/README.md

 trilobite: iptables wrapper for easy management of dual-stack (ipv4/ipv6) firewall configuration
 --------------------

+**Deprecation Warning:** Since Linux kernel 3.13+ (2014), [nft/nftables](https://wiki.nftables.org/) is a superior replacement that has nice dual-stack configuration support, and should probably be used instead of scripts such as this one.

 Yet another iptables wrapper, aiming to keep simple, clear and minimalistic state of dual-stack firewall in a [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) yaml configuration